SystemsApproach/sdn/exercises.rst

 Download VM
 ~~~~~~~~~~~~~~~~~

-Use the following link to download the VM (4 GB):
+Click the following link to download the VM (4 GB):

 * http://bit.ly/ngsdn-tutorial-ova